 Take your dose during your meal, not before

-The first is to take your metformin dose halfway through eating your meal rather than before you start eating.
 Patients report far less stomach distress if there is already food within their stomach by the time their metformin dose is being digested, too.

 Start with a very small dose

 By starting with an extremely small dose, instead of the full dose your doctor would normally prescribe for your height and weight, you may be able to drastically reduce those initially uncomfortable side effects.
-Talk to your doctor about adjusting your doses in order to give your body time to acclimate to the drug.

 Ask for the “extended release” version

-Too often, doctors prescribe the regular version without any consideration of the extended-release (ER) version.
-By taking the ER version, each dose is being introduced over the course of hours and hours versus all at once, which significantly reduces the unwanted gastric side effects.
-While it does cost more, it could greatly metformin’s side-effects.
-However, you will need to try the regular version first.
+However, you may need to try the regular version first.
 This is so your doctor can tell your insurance company you tried it, and it wasn’t the right medication for you.
 Then they will be more likely to cover the more extended “ER” version.

 Combine it with other diabetes medications

-If you and your healthcare team intend to start you on a GLP-1 drug like Victoza or Byetta, the side-effects of metformin can actually give balance to the constipation side effects of most GLP-1 drugs.
-By taking both drugs as part of your diabetes management plan, the side-effects of both drugs essentially balance each other out.
+If you and your healthcare team intend to start you on a GLP-1 drug like Victoza or Byetta, the side effects of metformin can actually give balance to the constipation side effects of most GLP-1 drugs.

 Try something else

-Again, there are simply some people who do not tolerate metformin.
-If you find you cannot bear to endure the side effects, talk to your healthcare team.
 If you choose to stop taking metformin, your healthcare team can help you find a different type of diabetes medication to improve your blood sugar levels.

-Like most medications, there are a few types of patients who shouldn’t take metformin.
-For metformin, the concern is based largely around the fact that it can raise your risk of producing too much lactic acid.
+For metformin, the concern is based largely on the fact that it can raise your risk of producing too much lactic acid.
 Clearing that lactic acid from your body requires healthy organ function!

-If you have diagnosed kidney or liver issues: Your liver and your kidneys both play a critical role in clearing metformin from your body.
+If you have been diagnosed with kidney or liver issues: Your liver and your kidneys both play a critical role in clearing metformin from your body.
 If your kidneys or liver are already struggling to function, you wouldn’t want to add to their workload by taking metformin.

 If you have had a heart attack or acute heart failure: Serious heart conditions can affect how much blood is pumped to your kidneys, which can reduce your overall kidney function.
-Because the kidneys play a crucial role in clearing metformin from your body, patients with a history of heart issues should not take metformin.

 My dr. increased metformin to 1000mg in am and 500 in pm.
 I have had pain in my fingers and toes and ankles since this extra 500mg er has been added to my care.
 Could this pain and loss of grip be because of metformin?